-If a foster parent has cared for a child for more than thirty (30) days or the child's parents have had their rights terminated (TPR) by the court, the foster home parent may make decisions regarding haircuts and hairstyles for foster children.
+If a foster parent has cared for a child for more than thirty (30) days or the child's parents have had their rights terminated (TPR) by the court, the foster home parent may make decisions regarding haircuts and hairstyles for foster children unless the Cabinet determines that the child's religion, race, ethnicity, or national origin prevents it.
 The foster parent ensures with the R&C worker that the foster child does not meet special circumstances for religious or cultural exemption.
-For example, in Native American and certain Apostolic Christian faiths, cutting the hair may be a violation of their religious rights and cultural traditions.
+For example, in Native American and certain Apostolic Christian faiths, cutting the hair may be a violation of their religious rights and cultural traditions